jakesboles/Boles_et-al_DSS_time-series/brain_RNAseq/README.md

 After the analysis is finished, move the entire `gspa_output` folder into the `brain_RNAseq` directory of this GitHub repository.

 ## WGCNA
 Many of the operations performed to create and evaluate the consensus and tissue-specific co-expression networks, including the data prep, network construction, eigengene calculation, correlation with external features, and calculation of gene-level membership and trait association statistics, come directly from the [WGCNA tutorial](https://horvath.genetics.ucla.edu/html/CoexpressionNetwork/Rpackages/WGCNA/Tutorials/).
-This is an excellent collection of resources.
+This is an excellent collection of resources, and I would refer you to this collection of tutorials if you wanted to perform your own co-expression network analysis.